-According to the carbon 14 (C14) dating results, the wooden sleepers and tracks were produced 2,200 years ago during Qin Dynasty.
+According to the carbon 14 (C14) dating results, wooden sleepers and tracks were produced 2,200 years ago during the Qin Dynasty.

-A Life during Qin Dynasty
+A Life During the Qin Dynasty

 One entry in the documents recorded correspondence between the county magistrate and his superior.
-The magistrate recommended a man to fill the popular job vacancy of postman (邮人), but his superior rejected the candidate.
+The magistrate recommended a man to fill the popular job vacancy of the postman (邮人), but his superior rejected the candidate.

 Another entry was a penalty notice.
-The offender was required to pay the fine in the form either a military shielder (一盾) or an armour (一甲).
+The offender was required to pay the fine in the form of either a military shielder (一盾) or an armour (一甲).

 The Royal Decree from First Emperor Qin

-The decree in Qin-style Seal Script with total of 40 characters declares the standards of the measurement in the newly unified China:
+The decree in Qin-style Seal Script with a total of 40 characters declares the standards of the measurement in the newly unified China: